Structural Reparameterization of the Complex Variable s and the Fixation of the Critical Line

 Discuss this preprint

-This paper explains why the critical line sits at real part equal to one-half by treating it as an intrinsic boundary of a reparametrized complex plane (“z-space”), not a mere artifact of functional symmetry.
-In z-space the real part is defined by a geometric-series map that induces a rulebook for admissible analytic operations.
-Within this setting we rederive the classical toolkit—eta–zeta relation, Gamma reflection and duplication, theta–Mellin identity, functional equation, and the completed zeta—without importing analytic continuation from the usual s-variable.
-We show that access to the left half-plane occurs entirely through formulas written on the right, with boundary matching only along the line with real part one-half.
+This paper explains why the critical line sits at the real part equal to one-half by treating it as an intrinsic boundary of a reparametrized complex plane (“z-space”), not a mere artifact of functional symmetry.
+In z-space the real part is defined by a geometric-series map that gives rise to a rulebook for admissible analytic operations.
+Within this setting we rederive the classical toolkit—the eta–zeta relation, Gamma reflection and duplication, theta–Mellin identity, functional equation, and the completed zeta—without importing analytic continuation from the usual s-variable.
+We show that access to the left half-plane occurs entirely through formulas written on the right, with boundary matching only along the line with the real part equal to one-half.
 A global Hadamard product confirms the consistency and fixed location of this boundary, and a holomorphic change of variables transports these conclusions into the classical setting.